 Who Pays When the Bomb Goes Off?
 (Foreign Policy, December 2006)

-Insure to Assure: A New Paradigm for Nuclear Nonproliferation and International Security Innovations 4, no. 2 (Spring 2009): 139-155
+Insure to Assure: A New Paradigm for Nuclear Nonproliferation and International Security (Innovations vol. 4, no. 2, spring 2009; co-authored with Wharton Risk Center Managing Director Erwann Michel-Kerjan)

 The Economics of Nuclear Energy Markets and the Future of International Security (Working Paper, Risk Management and Decision Processes Center, The Wharton School of the University of Pennsylvania, 2008)